Animals That Swim

-Animals That Swim are a musical group who formed in London, England, 1989, with a line-up of stand-up drums, piano, trumpet and "a nifty line in clever narrative lyrics".
-In March 2011 they recorded two new songs for online release, originally intended as the first tracks from an as yet untitled album.
+Animals That Swim are a musical group who formed in London, England, 1989, with a line-up of stand-up drums, piano, trumpet and "a nice line in clever narrative lyrics".

 History

-The band was initially formed by brothers Hugh Barker and Hank Starrs (born Jeffrey Barker), before adding a third brother to the line-up, Al Barker, along with Del Crabtree, initially on bass guitar, followed by the trumpet.
-Throughout their history, the group had numerous bass players; Charlie Luciano (original line-up), then Crabtree, Dave Harris (1991), Lenie Mets (1991–93), Anthony Coote (1993-6) and Terry De Castro (2000–01).
+The band was initially formed by brothers Hugh Barker and Hank Starrs (born Jeffery Barker), before adding third brother Al Barker to the line-up, along with Del Crabtree, initially on bass guitar, followed by the trumpet.
+Throughout their history, the group had numerous bass players; Charlie Luciano (original line-up), then Crabtree, Dave Harris (1991), Lenie Mets (1991–93), Anthony Coote (1993–96) and Terry De Castro (2000–01).

 Animals That Swim released their debut single, "King Beer", in 1992 via their own Beachheads In Space record label.
 It was a 7" vinyl-only release, limited to just 300 copies.
 Their second single, "Roy" (which took the form of an imaginary conversation with the ghost of Roy Orbison), was released the following year.
-This, along with their third single, "50 Dresses" - a 10" vinyl-only EP - helped the band come to wider attention as the group won critical acclaim for their mixture of "slice of life" lyrics and magic realism, and their distinctive use of the trumpet as a lead instrument.
+This, along with their third single, "50 Dresses" – a 10" vinyl-only EP – helped the band come to wider attention as the group won critical acclaim for their mixture of "slice of life" lyrics and magic realism, and their distinctive use of the trumpet as a lead instrument.

 Having had several single of the weeks in the UK's national music press, the band issued a further single in September, 1994, "Madame Yevonde", as a prelude to their debut album Workshy.
 The single's title, along with the album's sleeve art, both referenced the British photography pioneer of the same name.
 "Pink Carnations", a 5-track single, followed 6 months later, featuring an alternate version to the album mix.
 'Workshy' was number 15 in the NME's list of best albums of 1994.

 The band issued two albums on the Elemental label, but work on a third LP eventually ground to a halt after Elemental was taken over by One Little Indian in 1996.
 In 1999, a demo, "Dirt", was featured on a various artists EP on the independent Snowstorm label, which subsequently commissioned a third Animals That Swim album, some of which was recorded in producer Dare Mason's home.
 In a preview article for a gig at The Monarch, London on 9 August 2000, John Robinson, writing for The Guardian, commented on the band's comeback from a three-year absence;

 Animals That Swim — the group of beaten-looking thirtysomethings that [Hank] fronts — are the vehicle for his observations, and having enjoyed a penurious existence for eight years, this gig, after a three-year gap, represents a suitably down-at-heel return to public performance.
 The group's evident poverty is only matched, however, by the richness of their music.

 The band was inactive from 2001 to 2011, although Snowstorm issued a best of compilation album, Faded Glamour in 2004, with sleevenotes by Hugh Barker.